 review current job openings and contact your advisor to review your options.

 All data gathered for Dallas/Fort Worth.
 Source: DCCCD Labor Market Intelligence

 Our Engineering Technology program, offered at Richland College, offers a broad base of hands-on technical skills that will prepare you to go right to work in a number of challenging careers.

 Because our program areas overlap in skills sets, many Engineering Technology courses — such as AC and DC Circuits — are common to each track.
 Depending on the degree plan and specialization you follow, you’ll leave Richland College with a unique set of hands-on skills applicable to a wide variety of career paths.

-Workforce Solutions of Greater Dallas’s targeted occupations through 2017 projects 19 percent job growth for machinists and 20 percent job growth for CNC (computer numerically controlled) machine operators.
+Workforce Solutions of Greater Dallas’s targeted occupations through 2017 projects 19% job growth for machinists and 20% job growth for CNC (computer numerically controlled) machine operators.

 Find out more about careers in Engineering Technology.